 A guardianship appointment may last until the death of the ward or the guardian, until the ward is able to establish that she has capacity or until it is no longer necessary.

 Unless limited by the court, the guardian has almost total control over the finances and the personal decisions of the ward.
 This includes deciding who will provide care for the ward, determining how the ward's funds will be spent, and making routine medical decisions for the ward.
 Unless the ward objects, the guardian makes decisions on where the ward will live.
 For some decisions, such as those involving extraordinary medical care, the administration of anti-psychotic drugs, or the sale of the ward's real estate, the guardian must seek the court's advance approval.

 What does a guardianship cost?

 Fees, by law, for these matters must be reasonable based on the amount of time it takes to provide the services.
 It is hard to give general estimates for services that can vary greatly depending on the circumstances.
-Before considering guardianship we will explore other options that may be available.
 If guardianship is necessary, initiating a guardianship usually requires a nonrefundable retainer of $1,500, filing fee of $150 and guardian ad litem fees.

 Who pays for guardianship?

 Usually the estate of the ward pays the expenses of a guardianship.
 However, when a new guardianship petition is filed, the petitioner generally must advance costs and estimated attorney fees.
 Once the court determines a guardian is necessary the court will also determine who should pay the costs of establishing the guardianship and may enter an award allowing fees to be paid or reimbursed from the ward's assets.
 In some cases the county will pay the filing fees, guardian ad litem fees and attorney fees if the assets of the ward are less than $3,000.